What Do I Do with an Employee Who Always Runs Late?

 Talk to Them About the Problem

 Your first intervention should take the form of a conversation.
 Different employers have different policies about lateness.
-Your tardy worker may have had more lenient schedule at their previous job.
+Your tardy worker may have had a more lenient schedule at their previous job.
 It might be enough to inform them of your policy and let them know that you need their behavior to change.

 Make Them Understand How Their Behavior Impacts the Team

 Don’t enforce a policy just to enforce it.
 Communicate the practical consequences.
-In other words, make it clear how the employee’s lateness impacts everyone’s ability to succeed
+In other words, make it clear how the employee’s lateness impacts everyone’s ability to succeed.

 Some workers see lateness as a minor offense.
 Make them understand how their behavior affects the rest of the team.
 By underlining the practical impact, you will help them internalize the corporate policy.
 This appeal to team unity often helps stem the problem.